Date Last Revised: February 15th, 2020

 4.2 Compliance of Subcontractors.
 In accordance with 45 C.F.R. § 164.308(b)(2), Business Associate agrees to ensure that any subcontractors that create, receive, maintain or transmit Electronic Protected Health Information on behalf of Business Associate agree to the same restrictions, conditions and requirements that apply to Business Associate with respect to such information.

 4.3 Report Security Incidents.
 Business Associate shall report to Covered Entity any Security Incident of which it becomes aware.
-For purposes of this Addendum, “Security Incident” means the successful unauthorized access, Use, Disclosure, modification, or destruction of Electronic Protected Health Information or interference with system operations in an information system, excluding: (a) “pings” on an information system firewall; (b) port scans; (c) attempts to log on to an information system or enter a database with an invalid password or user name; (d) denial-of-service attacks that do not result in a server being taken offline; or (e) malware (e.g., a worm or virus) that does not result in unauthorized access, Use, Disclosure, modification, or destruction of Electronic Protected Health Information.
+For purposes of this Addendum, “Security Incident” means the successful unauthorized access, Use, Disclosure, modification, or destruction of Electronic Protected Health Information or interference with system operations in an information system, excluding: (a) “pings” on an information system firewall; (b) port scans; (c) attempts to log on to an information system or enter a database with an invalid password or user name; (d) denial-of-service attacks that do not result in a server being taken offline; (e) malware (e.g., a worm or virus); or (f) other events that are immaterial and that do not result in unauthorized access, Use, Disclosure, modification, or destruction of Electronic Protected Health Information.
 Business Associate agrees to mitigate, to the extent practicable, any harmful effect resulting from such Security Incident.